MJ-Arthur/MJ-Arthur/README.md

-Hi 👋, I’m Arthur, working for My Jewellery in 's Hertogenbosch.
+Hi 👋, I’m Arthur, a data scientist working for My Jewellery in 's Hertogenbosch.